Charleston, SC

 Exploring Ansonborough, Charleston's First Suburb Rebor

 We started our Charleston visit in Ansonborough, a historic neighborhood recognized as Charleston’s first suburb.
 It is known for its red-brick homes from the mid-1800s.
 In the Great Fire of 1838, Ansonborough was largely destroyed and subsequently rebuilt.
 In the 1960s, the Historic Charleston Foundation revitalized the neighborhood, restoring over 100 homes.
-Today, it’s one of the most desirable neighborhoods of Charleston.
+Today, it’s one of the most desirable neighborhoods in Charleston.

 Discovering Charleston's Huguenot Heritage